A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Reanalysis: Results

+We test our model in two ways: (i) showing that it fits Ontario COVID-hospitalization data with inputs at plausible levels for Ontario over the evaluation period [Supplement S2, Section S8], and (ii) using Ontario COVID-hospitalization data to predict corresponding data for the U.S. [Supplement S2, Section S7].

+Based on COVID-hospitalization counts from Public Health Ontario as well as corresponding incidental-hospitalization rates, we estimate that vaccinating one million \mbox{18--25-year-old} Ontarians prevented 152 COVID hospitalizations over the evaluation period---see Table S2.5 of Supplement S2.
+Making various adjustments, e.g., accounting for the better health of Ontarians vs.\ Americans, we obtain an {\it upper-bound} estimate that 214 evaluation-period hospitalizations were prevented by one million full COVID vaccinations of 18--25--year-old males in the U.S.---see Table S2.7 of Supplement S2 and the discussion that follows it.
+Observe that 214 is an upper bound for our projections of Scenarios B--D (see Table~\ref{ResultsTable}) and a little below our projection 232 of Scenario E, but all of the FDA's projections, ranging from 635 to 4766 for Omicron-based scenarios, substantially exceed 214.

-Ontario data also supports the definitiveness of the results of Table~\ref{Hriskratio1} for an individual with prior infection and no comorbidities, suggesting that 151 in 1 million is an overestimate of evaluation-period COVID hospitalization risk for such an individual---see Section 2.3 of Supplement 2.
+Ontario data also supports the definitiveness of the results of Table~\ref{Hriskratio1} above given the male has no comorbidities, suggesting that 151 in 1 million is an overestimate of his evaluation-period COVID hospitalization risk [Supplement S2, Section S2.3].